Avocarrot/hiring/back-end/bidder-exercise/online-assignment.md

 |---|---|---|---|
 | If we have reached the pacing threshold for a campaign then bidder should filter it out | [Sample Bid Request](test-cases/test-case-1-input.json) | [Expected Bid Response](test-cases/test-case-3-output.json) | Please read note below * |

 \* The test plan here is to firstly set a campaign pacing of 1 bid per minute.
-Then call your bidder twice with the same bid request.
+Then call your bidder twice (within the same minute) with the same bid request.
 In the second call the campaign that was served previously should be filtered out since it reached its pacing threshold.
+In addition, you can re-use the mock [response](test-cases/mock-campaign-api-response.json) for the Campaign API as you did in Task 1.

 {% include online-assignment/deliverables.md %}

-# Mock external dependencies

-Your bidder implementation depends on an external service which exposes the [Campaign API](http://docs.campaignapi9.apiary.io/#).
-There is no instance of this service running therefore in your tests, we expect to see this dependency mocked to simulate the real production functionality.

 Please avoid hardcoding API reponses from external services!